davidavdav/NamedArrays.jl/README.md

 copy(a::NamedArray)
 ```

-returns a copy of all the elements in a, and copiess of the names, and returns a NamedArray
+returns a copy of all the elements in a, and copies of the names, and returns a NamedArray

 ### Convert